strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 * Configure Kafka `version`, `log.message.format.version` and `inter.broker.protocol.version` if it's not specified by user.

 Here's how Strimzi handles certain situations:
-* Supported Kafka `version` and `log.message.format.version` or `inter.broker.protocol.version` is set in CR - Strimzi will keep the values and missing one will se based on `version`.
+* Supported Kafka `version` and `log.message.format.version` or `inter.broker.protocol.version` is set in CR - Strimzi will keep the values and any missing one will be based on the `version`.
 * Supported Kafka `version` is set, `log.message.format.version` and `inter.broker.protocol.version` are not set in CR - Strimzi will set `log.message.format.version` and `inter.broker.protocol.version` based on `version`
 * Supported Kafka `version` is not set in CR - Strimzi will set Kafka `version`, `log.message.format.version` and `inter.broker.protocol.version` based on the default Kafka supported by Strimzi.
 * Unsupported Kafka `version` is set in CR - Strimzi will set `Kafka` CR status to `NotReady`.